Chart Color Schemes

 Mundaring features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 80.7% of all households, including 37.4% couples with children, 33.3% couples without children, and 9.6% single parent families.
-Non-family households comprise the remaining 19.3%, with lone person households at 17.9% and group households making up 1.5%.
+Non-family households comprise the remaining 19.3%, with lone person households at 17.9% and group households at 1.5%.
 The median household size is 2.7 people, larger than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households